VachaLab/qq-manual/src/standard_job.md

 The script should exit with code `0` if everything ran successfully, or a non-zero code to indicate an error.
 The exit code is passed back to qq, which sets the appropriate job state (`finished` for 0, `failed` for anything else).

 Standard output from your script is saved to a file named after your script with the `.out` extension.
-Standard e rror output is stored in asimilar file with the `.err` extension.
+Standard error output is stored in a similar file with the `.err` extension.

 ## 4. Finalizing execution